Gethe/klipper_config/README.md

 The install script supports multi-instance setups.
-It will auto detect if the folder `~/printer_<name>_data` exists and will default to that location instead of `~/printer_data`.
-If a printer uses a different naming scheme, the full path can be supplied as an optional second parameter to the install script.
+It will auto detect if the folder `~/printer_<name>_data` exists and will default to that location instead of `~/printer_data` as described in [Details](#details).
+If your printer uses a different naming scheme, the full path can be supplied as an optional second parameter to the install script.

 Slicer Configuration
 --------------------